Cardinal virtues: In relation to the theological virtues

 The "cardinal" virtues are not the same as the three theological virtues: Faith, Hope, and Charity (Love), named in 1 Corinthians 13.

-Because of this reference, a group of seven attributes is sometimes listed by adding the four cardinal virtues (prudence, temperance, fortitude, justice) and three theological virtues (faith, hope, charity).
+Because of this reference, a group of seven virtues is sometimes listed by adding the four cardinal virtues (prudence, temperance, fortitude, justice) and three theological virtues (faith, hope, charity).

-Together, they compose what is known as the seven virtues.
 While the first four date back to Greek philosophers and were applicable to all people seeking to live moral lives, the theological virtues appear to be specific to Christians as written by Paul in the New Testament.

 Efforts to relate the cardinal and theological virtues differ.
 Augustine sees faith as coming under justice.
 Beginning with a wry comment about the moral mischief of pagan deities, he writes:

 Dante Alighieri also attempts to relate the cardinal and theological virtues in his Divine Comedy, most notably in the complex allegorical scheme drawn in Purgatorio XXIX to XXXI.
-Depicting a procession in the Garden of Eden (which the author situates at the top of the mountain of purgatory), Dante describes a chariot drawn by a gryphon and accompanied by a vast number of figures, among which stand three women on the right side dressed in red, green and white, and four women on the left, all dressed in red.
-The chariot is generally understood to represent the holy church, with the women on left and right representing the theological and cardinal virtues respectively.
-The exact meaning of the allegorical women's role, behaviour, interrelation and color-coding remains a matter of literary interpretation.
+Depicting a procession in the Garden of Eden (which the author situates at the top of the mountain of purgatory), Dante describes a chariot drawn by a gryphon and accompanied by a vast number of figures, among which stand three women on the right side dressed in red, green, and white, and four women on the left, all dressed in purple.
+The chariot is generally understood to represent the holy church, with the women on right and left representing the theological and cardinal virtues respectively.
+The exact meaning of the allegorical women's role, behaviour, interrelation, and color-coding remains a matter of literary interpretation.